bizulk/sanbox/megadrive_mod_midi/readme.md

 # Projects dedicated to YM2612

 There are many projects focusing in the YM2612 only that interface the chip with a tensy to expose it as a midi device.
-This article shows a [breadboard prototype][2] "Mega Midi", interfacing to a keyboard controller.
+This article shows a [prototype][2] "Mega Midi", interfacing to a keyboard controller.
+The project is rather finished with a PCB version 2.
+That hardware seems to be pretty popular, I  found GENNY, a FL Studio plugin Genny that supports it (/ also packged a VST). take a look at this [youtube tutorial][18] for a demo.

 # Create musing on desktop only

-TODO : Delflemask and open source project : see linuxfr / SGDK (fr) article.
+TODO : Deflemask and open source project : see linuxfr / SGDK (fr) article.

 # Modding the megadrive to make a midi controller